theGeekyLad/hopsearch-extension/README.md

 It could be meddlesome while typing with heavy shortcuts, I understand.
 Just `Alt+H` or click on the extension button in the Chrome toolbar and then click on _Pause_.

+### Tell me a nice shortcut!

+Pausing the extension on a certain page is as easy as it sounds.
+Just `Alt+H` to open the extension popup and tap _spacebar_ to pause on this page.
+Repeat the same process to resume. :smile:

 ## Discovering websites? :pencil:

 As I said in the first section, this extension ain't a know-it-all and I require _your_ help in extending it to websites I've not visited before.
 It helps other users who would visit the same website in the future.